 Part 3 - Line 4a

-ACCREDITATION REVIEWS: THE AGENCY CONDUCTS HIGHLY-STRUCTURED REVIEWS ANNUALLY TO ASSURE SATISFACTION OF STANDARDS AND PROMOTE IMPROVEMENT, IN THE FORM OF REAFFIRMATION OF ACCREDITATION, SPECIAL VISITS, AND SEEKING ACCREDITATION VISITS.
-NEARLY 400 EXPERT PEER VOLUNTEERS FROM MEMBER INSTITUTIONS CONTRIBUTE TIME TO SUSTAIN THE CORE ACTIVITY OF THE AGENCY: FACILITATING PEER REVIEW ACCORDING TO THE STANDARDS AND CRITERIA FOR REVIEW AS AUTHORED BY THE WASC SENIOR COLLEGE AND UNIVERSITY COMMISSION.
-IN SUPPORT OF THESE ACCREDITATION DECISIONS, WSCUC DEVELOPS STANDARDS, POLICIES, AND GUIDANCE TO ESTABLISH EXPECTATIONS AND PROMOTE GOOD PRACTICE; SELECTS AND PREPARES PEER REVIEWERS AND TEAMS; AND DEVELOPS EXTENSIVE EVIDENCE, INCLUDING THROUGH THE KEY INDICATORS DASHBOARD (KID), TO HELP INSTITUTIONS AND REVIEWERS UNDERSTAND AND IMPROVE STUDENT SUCCESS AND INSTITUTIONAL PERFORMANCE.
-THE WASC SENIOR COLLEGE AND UNIVERSITY COMMISSION IS RECOGNIZED BY THE U.S. DEPARTMENT OF EDUCATION AS CERTIFYING INSTITUTIONAL ELIGIBILITY FOR FEDERAL FUNDING IN A NUMBER OF PROGRAMS, INCLUDING STUDENT ACCESS TO FEDERAL FINANCIAL AID.
-SEE WSCUC.ORG.
+ACCREDITATION REVIEWS: TO ASSURE SATISFACTION OF STANDARDS AND PROMOTE IMPROVEMENT, WSCUC CONDUCTS HIGHLY-STRUCTURED REVIEWS ANNUALLY IN THE FORM OF REAFFIRMATION, SPECIAL VISITS, AND SEEKING ACCREDITATION VISITS AND SPECIALIZED MONITORING AND CHANGE PROCESSES.
+NEARLY 400 EXPERT PEER VOLUNTEERS FROM MEMBER INSTITUTIONS CONTRIBUTE TIME TO SUSTAIN THESE CORE ACTIVITIES, FACILITATING PEER REVIEW ACCORDING TO THE STANDARDS AND CRITERIA FOR REVIEW.
+IN SUPPORT OF THESE REVIEWS AND DECISIONS, WSCUC DEVELOPS STANDARDS, POLICIES, AND GUIDANCE TO ESTABLISH EXPECTATIONS AND PROMOTE GOOD PRACTICE AND SELECTS AND PREPARES PEER REVIEWERS AND TEAMS.
+DURING THIS PERIOD THE STANDARDS WERE UNDERGOING DEEP REVIEW AND DEVELOPMENT OF PROPOSED NEW STANDARDS.
+WSCUC ALSO DEVELOPS EXTENSIVE EVIDENCE, INCLUDING THROUGH THE PUBLIC KEY INDICATORS DASHBOARD (KID), TO HELP INSTITUTIONS AND REVIEWERS UNDERSTAND AND IMPROVE STUDENT SUCCESS AND INSTITUTIONAL PERFORMANCE.
+WSCUC IS RECOGNIZED BY THE U.S. DEPARTMENT OF EDUCATION TO CERTIFY QUALITY AND INSTITUTIONAL ELIGIBILITY FOR FEDERAL FUNDING, INCLUDING STUDENT ACCESS TO FEDERAL TITLE IV FINANCIAL AID.
+SEE WSCUC.ORG

 Name (title) | Role | Hours | Compensation |